Digital-Twin-Aided Dynamic Spectrum Sharing and Resource Management in Integrated Satellite-Terrestrial Networks: Numerical Results

 Fig.~\ref{fig:Q_PS} depicts the mean QL performance of the examined schemes with different LSat power budgets.
 Regarding the greedy and heuristic benchmarks, one can see that the mean QL outcomes first decrease and then increase.
 This is due to the impact of interference caused by LSat in the whole coverage area is not addressed in the power control phase.
 Similar to results in Fig.\ref{fig:Q_PA}, the adaptive BWA in the heuristic scheme brings the improvement in terms of QL compared to the greedy one while the joint user association, RB assignment, and power control optimization in the reference one further reduce mean QL.
+Additionally, by incorporating the interference-aware design, the SF-RA algorithm achieves an additional QL reduction of about $3-3.8$~MB.
 However, compared to the proposed algorithms, the QL outcome gap is still significant.
 Regarding the proposed algorithms, a similar trend compared to results in Fig~\ref{fig:Q_PA} can be recognized.
 Particularly, the QL outcomes linearly decrease as LSat power budget $p_{\sf{LSat}}^{\sf{max}}$ increases, while the decreasing trend slightly reduces with $p_{\sf{LSat}}^{\sf{max}}=36 \rightarrow 40$ dBm.
 This slight degradation indicates that the LSat power budget starts to be redundant for QL minimization.

-For insights into QL minimization performance, Fig.~\ref{fig:Qtotal_frame} illustrates the QL evolution of FIA, RT-Refine, the heuristic method, and the reference algorithm over time (frames).
+For insights into QL minimization performance, Fig.~\ref{fig:Qtotal_frame} illustrates the QL evolution of FIA, RT-Refine, the heuristic method, the reference, and the SF-RA algorithms.
 The heuristic benchmark exhibits a rapidly and almost linearly increasing QL, resulting in a significantly higher average QL than the proposed and reference schemes.
-Although the reference algorithm achieves a lower QL, it remains unstable as its QL continues to grow over time.
+Although the reference and SF-RA algorithms achieve the lower QL, it remains unstable as its QL continues to grow over time.
 In contrast, the proposed algorithms not only provide substantially better QL performance but also maintain the QL consistently below approximately $10$~MB across frames.
 These results demonstrate the superiority of the proposed solutions in terms of both QL minimization and long-term stability.

 For more insight into the QL over time, Fig.~\ref{fig:result_time} shows the arrival data of services, QL and BWA outcomes over time of the RT-Refine algorithm and FIA.
 Although the arrival data of $\sf{D}$ services is quite small, i.e., only about $5-10$~kB/frame, it is not completely served by using benchmarks since the interference is ignored.
 However, the proposed algorithms can satisfy $\sf{D}$ service requirements by allocating only $1$ SC for BWP $\sf{D}$.
 Besides, due to the larger varying total arrival data size of the $\sf{M}$ and $\sf{S}$ services, the BWAs for these services change over cycles for QL minimization.
 One can see that, at each cycle, the BW is allocated adaptively based on the remaining QL in the previous cycle and the arrival data.
 Additionally, compared with the FIA benchmark using full actual information, the RT-Refine algorithm, which is proposed for implementation purposes, can provide a comparable performance in terms of QL minimization over time.